JP-Portfolio/SOC-Automation-Lab/README.md

 ### Sysmon Log Ingestion in Wazuh

-By default Wazuh dosen't log Symon events.
+By default, Wazuh doesn't log Symon events.
 To do so we need to make changes in the **ossec.conf** configuration file on Wazuh-Cleint and Wazuh-Manager.
 1. On Windows client configure Wazuh-agent to send all the sysmon related events to Wazuh-Manager **C:\Program Files (x86)\ossec-agent\ossec.conf**.
-After making changes restrat the Wazuh service on client.
+After making changes, restart the Wazuh service on the client.

 ![Screenshot 2024-06-19 183502](https://github.com/JP-Portfolio/SOC-Automation-Lab/assets/167912526/bf7ae66f-a55e-4f8d-96a4-fec6abf693ab)